 Those who attend services may stand in the courtyard outside of the main doors of our church, on the El Camino Real side of our property.
 Individuals and household clusters who attend services will need to maintain 6-foot social distancing and wear face covering.
-We are in the process of acquiring and installing sun shades to maximize comfort of attendees.
+We have installed sun shades to maximize comfort of attendees.
+We also installed sound absorbing pads on the street-side fence, two loudspeakers and a large TV outside.
 For all others, we will continue to Livestream our services.

 As defined in our COVID-19 Prevention Plan, our church remains Closed to ad hoc attendance.
 Therefore, we will continue our existing process of in-person invitations.
 As before, each of us who attends a service:

 (1) will need to perform self-study (which means read and understand) "Training Link", which includes California Guidance for The Use of Face Covering, dated June 18, 2020,

 (2) upon arrival to church, be prepared to (verbally) declare that you meet the requirements of the training program for entry into our church, (at home temperature measurement, self-assessment of COVID-19 symptoms, etc.), and